sensu/handler-plugin-template/README.md

 ### Asset registration

-Assets are the best way to make use of this plugin.
+[Sensu Assets][10] are the best way to make use of this plugin.
 If you're not using an asset, please consider doing so!
 If you're using sensuctl 5.13 with Sensu Backend 5.13 or later, you can use the following command to add the asset:

 ```
 sensuctl asset add {{ .GithubUser }}/{{ .GithubProject }}